-Alan Fraser’s approach enriches your sound, increases your virtuosity, and eliminates the risk of injury before it ever arises.
-He builds on the strengths of earlier schools of piano technique, taking the best aspects from many disparate and sometimes contradictory approaches to synthesize a new, deeper understanding of the complex physical, mental and emotional processes of masterful piano playing.
+Fraser’s approach enriches your sound, increases your virtuosity, and eliminates the risk of injury before it ever arises.
+Building on the strengths of earlier schools, he has managed to synthesize threads from many disparate and sometimes contradictory approaches to arrive at a deeper understanding of the complex physical, mental and emotional processes of artful piano playing.

-The common thread linking it all is the innate structure and function of the human hand: returning to this potent source helps you replace tension or over-relaxation with effective hand activation – focusing not so much on the hand’s position as how it moves.
+The underlying unifying theme is his analysis of the the innate structure and function of the human hand, which helps you replace tension or over-relaxation with effective hand activation – it’s not so much about the hand’s shape or position as how it moves.

-In teaching his eagle eye (and ear) zeroes in on the weak points of your technique, whether it be stiffness, or phlegmatism, or too much or too little involvement of your arm… and he shows you exactly where a new effort is needed to bring your body and hand into alignment, making your piano tone blossom with new richness and subtlety.
+His teaching zeroes in on the weak points of one’s technique, be it too stiff or too phlegmatic, be there too much arm involvement or too little… he can see exactly where a new effort is needed to bring your body and hand into alignment, making your piano tone blossom with new richness and subtlety.

 Fraser has drawn on